ronilaukkarinen/weed/README.md

 Overall theme can be tweaked with useful scripts.

 #### User count on channels
-You can `/script load usercount.pl` and `/sbar awl_0 add -before awl_0 -alignment left usercount` and get a nice usercount on the left.
+You can `/script load usercount` and `/sbar awl_0 add -before awl_0 -alignment left usercount` and get a nice usercount on the left.
 You can add alias for this by `/alias usercount /sbar awl_0 add -before awl_0 -alignment left usercount` so next time usercount is missing, just type `/usercount`.

 ![Usercount](https://i.imgur.com/Vt1qWMi.png "Usercount")